Mauoser/Take-Home-Midterm-The-AI-Game-Dev-Mandate/essay.md

 This is a weighted blend.
 When you downscale a 512×512 image to 16×16, every output pixel is a blend of approximately (512/16)² = 1,024 source pixels.
 The distinct color values that formed recognizable features are averaged into muddy intermediates.
 A sharp black outline and its neighboring beige fill blend into a dark tan.
 Blending is irreversible: once four source pixels have been averaged into one output pixel, you cannot recover the four original values.
 The information is gone.

 ![Bilinear interpolation annotated 2×2 grid](https://github.com/Mauoser/Take-Home-Midterm-The-AI-Game-Dev-Mandate/blob/main/images/02c_bilinear_annotated_grid.png?raw=true)

-*Figure 2.
-Bilinear interpolation (left) vs. nearest-neighbor / Point filter (right) on a 2×2 pixel grid.
-At coordinates (u=0.5, v=0.5), bilinear weighting produces an output of 115 — a blend never equal to any source pixel value.
-Nearest-neighbor returns 200, the exact value of the nearest source pixel.
-Unity's default Filter Mode: Bilinear applies the left operation at render time; Filter Mode: Point applies the right.*

 Pixel art is not a visual style.
 It is a constraint system.
 A 16×16 sprite on an eight-color palette has exactly 256 pixels, each of which must take one of eight discrete color values.
 There is no anti-aliasing — if each pixel has one value, there are no subpixel values to blend across an edge.
 The aesthetic is inseparable from the constraint.